remade/rave-widget/README.md

 ];
 ```

+For Laravel apps, the configuration is already published to the app's config path in a `rave.widget.php` file.
+Edit as
+necessary.

-Instantiate the Widget Object.
-It can be done in one of two ways.
+Instantiating the Widget Object can be done in one of two ways.
 There is no drawback irrespective of which way you choose.

 You can create a new instance of the Configuration class and use it to instantiate
 the Widget: